hvlads/django-ckeditor-5/README.rst

             TodoList,
             ListProperties

-Usage example a widget in a form:
+Example of using a widget in a form:

   .. code-block:: python